numbbo/temp-doc-bbob/assets/mixed-integer/func_def/functions.md

 | $f_5$  | 1        | $f_{11}$ | $10^{-2}$| $f_{17}$ | 10    | $f_{23}$ | 10    |
 | $f_6$  | $10^{-2}$| $f_{12}$ | $10^{-4}$| $f_{18}$ | 1     | $f_{24}$ | 0.1   |

+: Table 1: Factors used for scaling the bbob-mixint functions.

 To summarize, the `bbob-mixint` suite contains mixed-integer problems constructed by discretizing the continuous problems from the `bbob` and